 June 18, 1792, the Kentucky legislature elected their first two senators, John Brown and John Edwards, to the U.S. Senate.

 December 5, 1792, a commission, selected by the Kentucky Legislature, chose Frankfort as the state’s capitol.
 The Commissioners were instructed to choose a site that pledged the largest contribution toward the construction of a state house.
-Several cities bid but Frankfort’s offer of: several town lots, rent money from a tobacco warehouse, assorted building materials and 3,000 in specie from 8 local citizens overwhelmed the others.
+Several cities bid but Frankfort’s offer of: several town lots, rent money from a tobacco warehouse, assorted building materials and $3,000 in cash from eight local citizens overwhelmed the others.
 A three story state house was completed in 1794 and burned to the ground in 1813.

 December 18, 1792, the Kentucky General Assembly established an act prescribing the mode of appointing inspectors of tobacco, hemp and flour governed by the laws of Virginia.
 “That the different ware-houses in the county of Clark, shall be in one inspection and that the ware-houses at Cleveland and Stafford’s landing, shall be one other inspection.”